JeremyMCastillo/Notes/Obsidian Usage/Bryan Jenks Comprehensive Obsidian Usage.md

 [[Manage Bookmarks with Raindrop.io]]
 # Closing out the Workflow
 Once notes are in Obsidian, use them to generate new ideas ([[Seedlings]]) then plant those seedlings into the [[Evergreen Forest]].

+The whole point is not Collection, it is Synthesis.
+You want to take notes for the purpose of referencing this information down the road.